 Democrat Convention, Thursday night.

-Now, Thursday night, the Democrat Convention is the four 40th year anniversary of Martin Luther King's I Have a Dream speech.
+Now, Thursday night, the Democrat Convention is the 40th year anniversary of Martin Luther King's I Have a Dream speech.

 So you got Obama up there.